 For over 16 years we have supported a number of children, young people and adults who require specialist services.
 Through the success of our services, the outcomes delivered to those accessing them, and in recognition of the changing needs of the services and individuals in our care, we have expanded our facilities and developed the services offered within them.

-Telford College of Arts and Technology has officially opened its new £1.8 million Willow Tree Centre, supporting learners with complex needs and disabilities.
-The building, based at TCAT’s Wellington campus, is a specialist service for students aged between 16 and 19.
+Telford College officially opened its new £1.8 million Willow Tree Centre, supporting learners with complex needs and disabilities.
+The building, based at Telford College's Wellington campus, is a specialist service for students aged between 16 and 19.

 Facilities include a Sensory Room funded by a £10,000 Big Lottery Fund grant, plus a Life Skills room, and training areas for Hair and Beauty, Food Technology, and Technology.